 The examination of the ocular movements, muscle power, reflexes, gait and co-ordination give clues to the appropriate diagnosis.

 The classical laboratory findings are low levels of Vitamin B1 and albumin in serum.
 The transketolase activity is also reduced in the red blood cells.
 In addition, the liver enzymes are often deranged in chronic alcohol abusers.

 Treatment of Wernicke-Korsakoff syndrome

 The patient is hospitalized if unconscious or in delirium.
-Intra-venous or intra-muscular dose of thiamine is given which may improve the symptoms of confusion, ocular movements and muscle power; however, the loss of memory cannot be reverted.
-Improvement of nutrition and thiamine supplements, stopping alcohol intake may prevent further damage to the brain.
+An Intravenous or intramuscular dose of thiamine is given which may improve the symptoms of confusion, ocular movements and muscle power; however, the loss of memory cannot be reverted.
+Improvement of nutrition and thiamine supplements and stopping alcohol intake may prevent further damage to the brain.